7 best practices for content management

-Managing ever-growing and complex digital content can be challenging for anyone.
-Here are some helpful tips.
+Managing ever-growing and complex structured content can be challenging for anyone.
+Here are some helpful tips!

-As a web editor, having the right digital tools and team is one thing, but the actual day to day management of constantly growing content is quite another.
-This is a question of method, and to help you along the way we have crafted six best practice tips for content management.
+As a content editor, having the right digital tools and team is of course important, but the actual day to day management of constantly growing content must not be overlooked either.
+This is a question of method, and to help you we have crafted six best practice tips for content management.

-Whether you work alone or in an organisation, you have a purpose.
-Are you the web editor of a clothing store?
-Then your organisation's purpose is to sell clothes.
-Are you maintaining the logistics intranet of a chemical manufacturer?
-Then your organisation's purpose is to sell chemicals.
-Or are you the web editor of a non-profit organisation?
-Then your organisation’s purpose is tied to your specified goals (like securing funding, spreading ideas, or delivering aid, all while managing business formation costs effectively.
+Whether you work alone or in an organization, you must have a purpose.
+Are you the content editor of a clothing store?
+Then your organization's purpose is to sell clothes.
+Are you maintaining the logistics intranet of an oil service provider?
+Then your organization's purpose is to sell complex services and gear.
+Or are you the content editor of a non-profit organization?
+Then your organization’s purpose is tied to your specified goals—like securing funding, spreading ideas, or delivering aid, all while managing business formation costs effectively.

-The medium where your content is—be it a classical website, a database, or an app—is there for a reason.
-If you know this reason, the purpose behind your content being published and marketed to begin with, you will have a clear advantage.
+The medium where your content is—like a classical website, a database, or an app—is there for a reason.
+If you know this reason, the purpose behind your content being published to begin with, you will have a clear advantage.

-This means you should plan and do everything in alignment with the overall strategy of your organisation.
-If your organisation aims to sell clothes, it makes no sense to include content about food or coding.
+You should plan and do everything in alignment with the overall strategy of your organization.
+If your organization aims to sell clothes, it doesn't make sense to include content about food or coding.

 Read more: Content management survival guide »